jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 This helps you remember what it's for.
 Even if you have not much to write about it, a slight addition of detail can make the reader get an "aha" moment of recognition.

-There's a lot of other options for writing doc comments, but we'll not be covering all of those.
-This post focuses on a high-level way of managing these doc comments.
+There's a lot of other options for writing doc comments, we'll be covering in this article.

 ### Declutter Your Code!